Esri/esri-leaflet/README.md

 Esri Leaflet can work with tiled map services as well.
 You can use `L.esri.TiledMapLayer(url, options)` to use tiled map services.
 The `url` parameter is the url to the MapServer and options is identical to the [options you can pass](http://leafletjs.com/reference.html#tilelayer) to `L.TileLayer`.

+**Your map service must be published in spatial reference 102100 (Web Mercator).
+Esri Leaflet will not support any other spatial reference for tile layers.**

 #### Constructor

 Constructor | Description